We run a range of events as broad and diverse as our members; from free talks on all things science (Cafe Sci) to science walks around the county.

 Meaghan is a PhD student at the University of Exeter where she researches how bacteria evolve during infections after they are treated with viruses (phage therapy).
 She is particularly passionate about the importance of evolution in modern society and that scientific research is made accessible for all.

-Sam is currently studying BSc Conservation Biology and Ecology at the University of Exeter’s Penryn campus.
+Sam is a BSc Conservation Biology and Ecology graduate from the University of Exeter’s Penryn campus.
 She is passionate about getting people involved and thinking about science, and to consider how we can all use science and innovation to protect our beautiful planet and mitigate human-wildlife conflict, even in little ways.